Generalized Newton Complementary Duals of Monomial Ideals: Resolutions of duals of stable ideals of degree 2

 \end{Example}

 From now on, we will only consider compatible diagrams.
 Suppose that $D=D_{\lambda-\mu}$ satisfies this requirement and $I=I_{\lambda-\mu}$ is the specialization ideal.
-The good moves in $D$ induce a polyhedral cell complex $X_I$ of dimension at most $2$ as follows. \begin{enumerate}[a] \item The $0$-cells are the lattices points $c_k$'s corresponding to the monomials in $G(I)$. \item The $1$-cells correspond to the good moves.
+The good moves in $D$ induce a polyhedral cell complex $X_I$ of dimension at most $2$ as follows. \begin{enumerate}[a] \item The $0$-cells are the lattice points $c_k$'s corresponding to the monomials in $G(I)$. \item The $1$-cells correspond to the good moves.
 To define the orientation, horizontal $1$-cells point westward while vertical $1$-cells point northward. \item The $2$-cells come from the bounded rectangular components, cut in the plane by the good moves.
 Each $2$-cell is uniquely determined by the lattice point on its lower right corner.
-This corner point $c$ comes from Observation \ref{obs2} \ref{obs2-c} and provides exactly $2$ good moves that start from it.
+This corner point $c$ comes from \Cref{obs2} \ref{obs2-c} and provides exactly $2$ good moves that start from it.
 It is the last corner with respect to the given linear order.
 The width of this cell is always $1$.
-It follows from Observation \ref{obs2} \ref{obs2-e} that on the right side of this cell, there are exactly $2$ lattice points from $G(I)$, which lie on the corners.
+It follows from \Cref{obs2} \ref{obs2-e} that the southeast and northeast corners of this cell are lattice points from $G(I)$.
 We endow this cell the orientation, so that the induced boundary orientation is counterclockwise. \end{enumerate}

 Suppose that $I$ is $\bda$-determined.
 We will label the cells of $X_I$ as follows. \begin{enumerate}[a] \item We will label the $0$-cell $(i,j)$ of $X_I$ that corresponds to $f_{i,j}=x_ix_j\in G(I)$, by the dual monomial $\widehat{f_{i,j}}=\bdx^\bda/(x_ix_j)$. \item For a horizontal edge corresponding to the good move $(i,j)\to (i,j-1)$, we label it by $\lcm(\widehat{f_{i,j}},\widehat{f_{i,j-1}})=\bdx^\bda/x_i$.
 For a vertical edge corresponding to the good move $(i,j)\to (i',j)$, we label it by $\lcm(\widehat{f_{i,j}},\widehat{f_{i',j}})=\bdx^\bda/x_j$. \item All $2$-cells will inevitably be labeled by $\bdx^\bda$. \end{enumerate}